Adosh74/Adosh74.github.io/caching with redis.md

 });
 ```

-If you don't familiar with logging, you can use `console.log` instead.
+If you aren't familiar with logging, you can use `console.log` instead.

 ## Caching Functionality